-Duplicating and delaying a 1 kHz sine wave by 1 ms relative to its original, then, would result in a 360º phase-shift, making the two signals 100% in-phase with one another.
+Duplicating and delaying a 1 kHz sine wave by 1 ms relative to its original would result in a 360º phase shift, making the two signals 100% in phase with one another.
 Summing them together would double the output level:

-Delaying a 500 Hz sine wave by 1 ms, however, would cause a phase-shift of 180º whereby the two signals would be completely out-of-phase.
+However, delaying a 500 Hz sine wave by 1 ms would cause a phase-shift of 180º whereby the two signals would be completely out-of-phase.
 Summing them together would result in no output:

-Note that, in the example of 1 ms delay, the lowest frequency to experience a 180º phase-shift is 500 Hz since its period is precisely 2 ms long.
-As the cycle/period time becomes longer, the 1 ms delay will have less and less of an effect on the summed output.
+Note that, in the example of a 1 ms delay, the lowest frequency to experience a 180º phase-shift is 500 Hz since its period is precisely 2 ms long.
+As the cycle/period time becomes longer, the 1 ms delay will have less and less effect on the summed output.